 - When you bring the mixture to a boil and reduce to a simmer, make sure that the simmer is a simmer...not barely bubbling (or the pasta won't cook and absorb the liquid) and not bubbling too fast (or the liquid may get absorbed too fast and the bottom may burn).
 For my stove, this was medium-low heat, adjusting up or down a tad as needed when I would stir every few minutes.

 - Chili powder is generally zippy but not overly spicy.
-That being said, if you’re highly sensitive to heat — or if your chili powder is hotter than most — you can always reduce the amount you use.
+That being said, if you're highly sensitive to heat -- or if your chili powder is hotter than most -- feel free to reduce the amount

 - On the other hand, if you'd like your Chili Mac to pack some heat, feel free to stir in a bit of cayenne or (my favorite!) chipotle chile pepper powder (for a smoky spiciness).